OpenSourceEconomics/econ-project-templates/_sources/introduction.txt

     1. Provide a sensible directory structure that saves you from a bunch of annoying steps and thoughts that need to be performed sooner or later when starting a new project
     2. Facilitate the reproducibility of your research findings from the beginning to the end by letting the computer handle the dependency management

-The first should lure you in quickly, the second convince you to stick to the tools in the long run---unless you are familiar with the programs already, there will be times where you think that all of this is overkill and far more difficult than necessary.
+The first should lure you in quickly, the second convince you to stick to the tools in the long run---unless you are familiar with the programs already, you might think now that all of this is overkill and far more difficult than necessary.
 It is not. *[although I am always* `happy to hear <mailto:hmgaudecker@gmail.com>`_ *about easier alternatives]*

 The templates support a variety of programming languages already and are easily extended to cover any other.
 Everything is tied together by `Waf <https://code.google.com/p/waf/>`_, which is written in `Python <http://www.python.org/>`_.
 You do not need to know Python to use these tools, though.